Microsoft’s CTO wants to spread tech’s wealth beyond the coasts

 Another set of friends, after the collapse of the tobacco industry, switched to a new kind of farming—growing grass sod.
 Their company invested in an expensive machine that cuts the strips of sod precisely and automatically.
 Again the machine requires that one skilled person tell it what to do.

-In both of these instances, humans weren’t replaced by a machine, but rather assumed a role working alongside one.
+In both of these instances, humans weren’t replaced by a machine but rather assumed a role working alongside one.
 In many cases, Scott argues, the machine can take over the redundant and mundane parts of the job that people don’t want to do anyway.
 That can free them to do more human things, like pitching new clients, listening to existing ones, and using creativity to solve problems.

 Still, it seemed to me that while the machines weren’t replacing people, they were certainly being used to reduce the number of humans needed to do jobs.
 At the plastics machining company, the machine intelligence increased the efficiency and accuracy of punching out parts, but it also turned a manufacturing job that used to require a team of workers into one that required one machine and one skilled human.